T-XIN/5419P-Primer-Courses/python/block-01/block-01-part-1.md

-# Block 1 - Environment Setup
+# Block 1 Part 1- Environment Setup

 Welcome to part 1 of this session.
 Our goal is to setup Python so that we can get started with Python coding.